The Architecture of Nepal: Stunning Marvels Styles

 The Backstory:

-This Stupa holds a significant place as one of the most revered Buddhist shrines in Nepal, drawing followers from various religions, particularly Buddhism.
+This Stupa holds a significant place as one of the most revered Buddhist shrines in Nepal.
+It draws followers from various religions, particularly Buddhism.
 With a history spanning over 1500 years, it carries immense spiritual importance.
-According to legend, the Stupa was constructed by Songtsen Gampo, a Tibetan King, as an act of penance after unintentionally causing his father’s death.
+According to legend, the Stupa was constructed by Songtsen Gampo, a Tibetan King.
+He did this as an act of penance after unintentionally causing his father’s death.

 Architecture: